dynamsoft-docs/license-server-docs/selfhosting/DLSonWindows.md

 ### Run the installer

-Download the installer from [Dynamsoft-Licensing-Tracking-Server](https://tst.dynamsoft.com/public/download/dls/2.2.19/dynamsoft_dls-win_x64-v2.2.19.zip) and unzip it to a proper location.
+Download the installer from [Dynamsoft-Licensing-Tracking-Server v2.2.19](https://tst.dynamsoft.com/public/download/dls/2.2.19/dynamsoft_dls-win_x64-v2.2.19.zip) and unzip it to a proper location.
 In our case, it's unzipped to **"E:\dynamsoft_dls-win_x64-v2.2.19"**.

 There are two ways to get the server running: